Baader Planetarium Safety Cool Ceramic Herschel Prism, Photographic System - for Refractors only (BPHERP)

 Baader Planetarium’s 2" Cool-Ceramic Safety Herschel Prism affords the finest detail possible in solar viewing.
 The contrast and sharpness that it provides when observing surface detail will leave you breathless.
 No solar filter can compare!
 Additionally, it reveals the sun in a true white-light, uncolored by filters.

-A Herschel prism is a unique prism that is angled at 23 degrees.
+A Herschel prism is a unique prism that is angled at 23 degrees and features Phantom Group coatings for glare control.
 It passes 95.4% of the sun’s light and heat through the prism and out the back side.
 The 4.6% of the light that is directed to the eyepiece requires the use of a 3.0 neutral density filter.
 This filter must always be used when visually observing and, therefore, is permanently installed.